MTI TEK

 • Text clustering: Organizing unstructured data.

-• Semantic search: Context-aware information retrieval.
+• Semantic search: Context-aware information retrieval, question answering.

 2. Representation Models (Encoder-Only)